kankush/Transfer-Learning/README.md

 # Transfer-Learning
 Drowsiness Detection using Transfer Learning

-Please refer to write-up file for detailed description
+Please refer to write-up.pdf file for detailed description